0xkhan/MonoGame-Project-Architecture/README.md

 ## Disclaimer: This is my Uni project.
 I created this repo to explain the project architecture to my team.
 If you find it helpfull great but don't fully rely on it.

-> I only added the project directory here.
+> &#9888; I only added the project directory here.
+No code will be added to this project.

 ### The Architecture
 ```